-She’s received a lot of praise for her recent role in HBO’s Westworld, but Thandie Newton has been acting for decades.
+She’s received a lot of praise for her current role in HBO’s Westworld, but Thandie Newton has been acting for decades.
 Last year, she told W Magazine about an incident that changed her forever.

 “A director, on a callback, had a camera shooting up my skirt and asked me to touch my t*** and think about the guy making love to me in the scene,” she said.
 Newton said that she was talking about this now in hopes that “one person will read this and it will stop them getting sexually abused by a director.”

 Next: An interview from the ’70s shows this Oscar winner being harassed by a talk show host.

 A lot of what has been discussed here involves more actions than words — after all, if one infers something that wasn’t explicitly said, it can often be denied.
 But men haven’t always been this careful, or even subtle at all, when speaking to young women.